makavelj/CLA/README.md

 # Compression Algorithms

-The Compression package includes text processing implementations.
+The Compression package includes text processing tools.
-This offers the implementation for various compression algorithms.
+Offering the implementation for various compression algorithms.
 Mainly suitable for ilustrative purposes to understand compression schemes.

 1) For b2zip: